Join: Expats in Poland

 Can I use my Polish bank card abroad?

 Yes, Polish bank cards work worldwide.
-Within the EU, most banks offer free or low-cost transactions. mBank and ING offer competitive foreign exchange rates.
+Within the EU, most banks offer free or low-cost transactions. mBank and VeloBank offer competitive foreign exchange rates.
 Always notify your bank before traveling to avoid card blocks.

 Ready to Open Your Polish Bank Account?